uwu-user/Discord.js-Together/README.md

 ---

-- This only works in Discord.js v13 only, does not work in Discord v12
+- This only works in Discord.js v13.0.0, does not work in Discord v12

 (reason: Added "targetApplication, targetType" in Discord.js v13 while it is not present in Discord.js v12)